Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 For example, the Citi Double Cash earns 1% on all purchases, and another 1% after you pay your bill.
 And because it’s a cash back card, you can spend your rewards on ANYTHING (not just United Airlines).
 But it does NOT come with a sign-up bonus.

-There’s also the Capital One Quicksilver Cash Rewards Credit Card, which comes with a $150 sign-up bonus after meeting minimum spending requirements, 1.5% cash back on everything, and no foreign transaction fees.
+There’s also the Capital One® Quicksilver® Cash Rewards Credit Card, which comes with a $150 sign-up bonus after spending $500 on purchases in the first 3 months of account opening, 1.5% cash back on everything, and no foreign transaction fees.

 That said, there are a couple things I like the Chase United TravelBank Card.